 The management company of Mr. Jan Luyckx (Finance Incorporated com.v) joined the company in July 2015 and was acting as CFO of the Group since September 30, 2015.
-He received EUR 78k fixed compensation (for the period July 2015 - December 31, 2015) without additional benefits.
+He received EUR 157k fixed compensation without additional benefits in 2016.